-We have a rapidly expanding student education program with over 5500 clinical placement days undertaken per year across most disciplines and strong links with education providers.
+We value our role in student education and host over 5500 clinical placement days per year across most disciplines and we have strong links with education providers.
 Student supervisors are supported to provide high quality student placements with regular supervision training offered.
 The La Trobe Rural Health School run a number of Allied Health courses locally which has led to close collaborations in education and research between the two organisations.

 Click here for current vacancies and to register your interest with Bendigo Health